-This blog post is an excerpt from chapter 2.2 of the book Audit of Humankind.
+This blog post is an excerpt from chapter 8.2 of the book Audit of the Universe.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Body Care – Day in, Day out Our Physical Body is Present.
+Please use the Social Network links just below to share this information from The Explanation, Body Care – Day in, Day out Our Physical Body is Present.
 How do we Treat it?